 You can also receive regularly scheduled reports by opening the Scheduled Report tab and clicking Add.

-On the Add Rule page that opens, select the Enable scheduled report generation option, enter a name for the rule, and click Next.
+On the Add Rule page that opens, select Enable scheduled report generation, enter a name for the rule, and click Next.

 Then set the report parameters and enter the email address to which the report will be sent.
 Click Finish.